unartig/sepsis_osc/typst/main_thesis.typ

 The adaptation rates are chosen as $epsilon^1=0.03$ and $epsilon^2=0.3$, creating the two dynamical timescales for slow parenchymal and faster immune cells.
 The number of oscillators per layer is chosen as $N=200$ throughout all simulations.
 To account for the randomly initialized variables, each parameter configuration is integrated for an ensemble of $M=50$ initializations.
+This randomization of initial values is used to account for epistemic uncertainties, i.e. systemic errors introduced by modeling simplifications.

 In @osc2 the influence of parameter values for $beta$ and $sigma$ was investigated and not constant throughout different simulations, with $beta in [0.4pi, 0.7pi]$ and $sigma in [0, 1.5]$, in this work the interval for $beta$ was increased to $[0.0, 1.0pi]$.
 An exhaustive summary of all variable initializations and parameter choices can be found in @tab:init.